[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 - Yet God has not cast them away entirely—a remnant believes (Romans 11:1–5)

-And that question—the mystery Paul is about to unveil—will determine whether the story of Israel ends in tragedy or triumph.
+And that end—the mystery Paul is about to unveil—will determine whether the story of Israel ends in tragedy or triumph.

-IV.
-THE MYSTERY: THE HARDENING AND THE FUTURE (Romans 11)
+THE MYSTERY: THE HARDENING AND THE FUTURE (ROMANS 11)

 The Current State: Partial Hardening